gairik/Ansible_RollingUpdates/README.md

 ## Anisible Rolling udpates using include_tasks##
-This repo is a playbook for installing webserver using
+This repo is a playbook for installing webserver using rolling updates and include_tasks.
-1. rolling updates
-2. include_tasks.

 1. Rolling updates
 Deifintion - Why do I need a rolling udpate